neonevm/neon-evm.docs/docs/neonpass/transferring_spl_tokens.md

 </div>

 Click `Connect Wallet` to connect your Metamask wallet to the Neon Pass app.
 The Metamask window should pop up on the screen.
 Follow the login procedure to your wallet and make sure it is connected to Devnet.
-Also make sure you have enough USDT tokens in your account to transfer (there are 987.9 USDT in our example).
+Also make sure you have enough USDT tokens in your account to transfer (there are 987.9 USDT in our example) and have a non-zero NEON balance to pay the withdrawal approval fee.
 Upon successful connection of the Metamask wallet to Neon Pass and access to your account balance, the inscription `Connect Wallet` will change to the public key of your account in Neon EVM.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>